There are different ways to use incremental backups to restore a

 has already been restored).
 The

-used to specify the temporary directory into which temporary
+specify the temporary directory into which temporary output,

-output, status files, and backup metadata are saved (you can use
+status files, and backup metadata are saved.
+Repeat the step

-Repeat the step with other incremental backup images that you
+with other incremental backup images that you have, until the

-have, until the data has been restored to a desired point in
+data has been restored to a desired point in time.

 Alternatively you can bring your full backup up-to-date with your incremental backup.
 First, apply to the full backup any changes that occurred while the backup was running: